ibm-cloud-docs/data-virtualization/activity_tracker.md

 ## Activity Tracker through LogDNA
 {: #at_logdna}

-After you provision the service, events are automatically forwarded from all of your {{site.data.keyword.Db2_on_Cloud_short}} deployments in the same region.
+After you provision the service, events are automatically forwarded from all of your Data Virtualization deployments in the same region.

 The service can be provisioned from its [catalog page](https://cloud.ibm.com/catalog/services/ibm-cloud-activity-tracker-with-logdna?callback=%2Fobserve%2Factivitytracker%2Fcreate){: external} or from an existing [Observability Dashboard](https://cloud.ibm.com/observe/activitytracker){: external}.